-As the relative proportion of water to sediment increases with either the addition of more water or removal of sediment by deposition. flows become hyperconcentrated debris streamflows.
-Hyperconcentrated streamflows are often referred to as debris floods or mud floods.
-In hyperconcentrated streamflow, soil materials are transported by fast-moving flood waters (Wieczorek and others, 1983).
+(Wieczorek and others, 1983).
 Solids account for 40% to 70% of the material by weight (Costa, 1984).
-These flows can originate either through progressive incorporation of materials into flood waters or through dilution of debris flows (Waitt and others, 1983: Wieczorek and others, 1983).
-Because of difficulties in distinguishing hyperconcentrated streamflow from flood stages of normal streamflow, there is no adequate record of historical hyperconcentrated-streamflow events in Weber County.
+These flows can originate either through progressive incorporation of materials into flood waters or through dilution of debris flows (Waitt and others, 1983; Wieczorek and others, 1983).
+Because of difficulties in distinguishing hyperconcentrated streamflow from flood stages of normal streamflow, there is no adequate record of historical hyperconcentrated-streamflow events in Davis County.

 In normal streamflow, solids account for less than 40% of the water/sediment mixture by weight (Costa, 1984).
-Snowmelt flooding in Weber County is a nearly annual event and abnormally high snowmelt floods occurred in Weber County in 1922, 1952 (Marsell, 1972).
+Snowmelt flooding in Davis County is a nearly annual event and abnormally high snowmelt floods occurred in Davis County in 1922, 1952 (Marsell, 1972).
 1983, and 1984.
 Snowmelt-induced flood magnitudes are somewhat predictable and depend on the volume of snow in the mountains and the rate of temperature increase in the spring.
 Summer cloudburst floods account for more localized but often very destructive flooding and can occur with little warning.
-Weber County experienced 47 cloudburst floods between 1850 and 1969 (Butler and Marsell, 1972).
+Davis County experienced 39 cloudburst floods between 1850 and 1969 (Butler and Marsell, 1972). clear-water flooding hazard has been significantly reduced in recent years by the construction of flood detention structures and improvements in storm-sewer systems and stream channels.